Home > Cardiology > AHA 2023 > ARTESIA: How useful is anticoagulation in subclinical AF?

 Phase 4, ARTESIA

-The randomised, double-blind, active-controlled ARTESIA trial (NCT01938248) compared the efficacy and safety of the direct anticoagulant agent apixaban with aspirin in patients with subclinical AF and a risk factor for ischaemic events [1,2].
-The participants (n=4,012) were randomised 1:1 to apixaban, either 2.5 mg or 5 mg twice daily, or aspirin 81 mg once daily.
-The primary endpoint was the rate of stroke or systemic embolism, and Prof. Jeff Healey (McMaster University, Canada) presented the main results [1].
+The randomised, double-blind, active-controlled ARTESIA trial (NCT01938248) compared the efficacy and safety of the direct oral anticoagulant (DOAC) apixaban with aspirin in patients with subclinical AF and a risk factor for ischaemic events [1,2].
+The participants (n=4,012) were randomised 1:1 to apixaban (either 2.5 mg or 5 mg twice daily) or aspirin (81 mg once daily).
+The primary endpoint was the rate of stroke or systemic embolism.
+Prof. Jeff Healey (McMaster University, Canada) presented the main results.

-After a mean 3.5 years of follow-up, “the risk of stroke or systemic embolism was significantly reduced in the apixaban arm as compared with the aspirin arm (HR 0.63; 95% CI 0.45–0.88; P=0.007),” said Prof. Healey.
+After a mean of 3.5 years of follow-up, “the risk of stroke or systemic embolism was significantly reduced in the apixaban arm as compared with the aspirin arm,” said Prof. Healey (HR 0.63; 95% CI 0.45–0.88; P=0.007) [1].
 However, major bleedings occurred more frequently in the apixaban arm than in the aspirin arm (1.71% per year vs 0.94% per year; HR 1.80; P<0.001).
-Thus, these results trigger a discussion of whether there is a positive risk-benefit ratio for the use of anticoagulants in patients with subclinical AF.
+Shared decision-making regarding the initiation of anticoagulation in this patient population should be tailored to patient-specific risk stratification for thromboembolism and bleeding with consideration of patient-specific values and preferences.

-1. Healey J, et al. The ARTESIA trial: apixaban for stroke prevention in subclinical atrial fibrillation.
-LB05, AHA Scientific Sessions 2023, 10–12 November, Philadelphia, USA.
+1. Healey JS, et al. The ARTESIA trial: apixaban for stroke prevention in subclinical atrial fibrillation.
+LB05, AHA Scientific Sessions 2023, 11–13 November, Philadelphia, USA.

 Posted on